Pescetarianism: Hinduism

-Some Hindus by choice follow a strict lacto-vegetarian diet and in India up to 44% of Hindus self-identify as some type of vegetarian.
-However, there are Hindus who consume fish.
-They are from coastal south-western India.
+Some Hindus, by choice, follow a strict lacto-vegetarian diet and in India up to 44% of Hindus self-identify as some type of vegetarian.
+However, there are Hindus who consume fish, mainly from coastal southwestern India.
 This community regards seafood in general as "vegetables from the sea", and refrains from eating land-based animals.
-Other Hindus who consume seafood are ones from Bengal and other coastal areas.
+Other Hindus who consume seafood are those from Bengal, Odisha, and other coastal areas.
 In Bengal, Hindus consume fish and are known to cook it daily.

 Rastafari

-The expression of Ital eating can vary from Rasta to Rasta but a general principle is that food should be natural or pure, and from the earth.
-Though the Rastafari are generally associated with avid vegetarianism and veganism a large minority of adherents do deem certain kinds of fish to be an acceptable exception in the Ital diet.
-Rastafari who permit fish will avoid eating all kinds shellfish as they are considered to be “unclean” scavengers a belief that stems from biblical teachings.
+The expression of Ital eating can vary from Rasta to Rasta, but a general principle is that food should be natural or pure, and from the earth.
+Though the Rastafari are generally associated with avid vegetarianism and veganism, a large minority of adherents do deem certain kinds of fish to be an acceptable exception in the Ital diet.
+Rastafari who permit fish will avoid eating all kinds of shellfish as they are considered to be "unclean" scavengers, a belief that stems from biblical teachings.